nmauthes/luxembot/README.md

 ## Docker

-To run the bot in it's own Docker container, navigate to the directory where it was saved and build the image using the Dockerfile with the following command:
+To run the bot in its own Docker container, navigate to the directory where it was saved and build the image using the Dockerfile with the following command:

 ```
 docker build .